bparanj/coding-skill/_posts/2019-03-28-recursion-basics.md

     If a calculation such as the Fibonacci numbers must recalculate the same values many times, you can save time by storing values in a lookup table so that you need to calculate them only once.
   </p>
 </blockquote>

+Applying dynamic programming to Fibonacci sequence solution improves the performance from exponential to O(n).

 #### Greatest Common Divisor